IN 2016/17, OUR AVERAGE

 We don’t just help our clients claim compensation.
-At Smith Jones, we assist in helping them to adjust to their new lives both psychologically and physically.
-When making a compensation claim following an amputation, we take into account every element of the amputation, and what effect it will have going forward.
+At Smith Jones Solicitors, we assist in helping them to adjust to their new lives both psychologically and physically.
+When making a compensation claim following an amputation, we take into account every element of the loss, and what effect it will have going forward.
 We are able to put our clients in contact with specialists in amputation pain, physiotherapists, and counsellors that specialise in the problems that amputees face.

 What support is required following an amputation?

-If you, a friend or family member has suffered an amputation due to medical negligence due to an accident, then it can be very hard to know what to do next.
+If you, a friend or family member has suffered a loss of limb due to medical negligence or due to an accident, then it can be very hard to know what to do next.
 You will find after the injury that it can even be difficult to do even the simplest of tasks that you were used to doing before.
 As such, there are a number of changes that often have to be made, including: